AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 you have to declare the class with a leading `template<>` and a specification of the types for which the class template is specialized.
 The types are used as a template argument and must be specified directly following the name of the class.
-For these specializations, any definition of a member function must be defined as an “ordinary” member function, with each occurrence of `T` being replaced by the specialized type.
+For these specializations, any definition of a member function must be defined as an "ordinary" member function, with each occurrence of `T` being replaced by the specialized type.
 ```c++
 template <>